MohammedBoure/Shoppica-BackEnd/docs/en/auth.md

     }
     ```

+**Notes**:
+- Clears all session data using `session.clear()`.
+- Logs the `user_id` before clearing the session for auditing purposes.

 ---

 ## Notes
-- All endpoints use the `UserManager` class to interact with the database for user data retrieval and password validation.
+- All endpoints use the `UserManager` class to interact with the `users` table for user data retrieval and password validation.
-- Session data includes `user_id` (integer) and `is_admin` (boolean) to track the authenticated user and their privileges.
+- Session data includes `user_id` (integer) and `is_admin` (boolean, converted from the database's integer `0` or `1`).
-- The `created_at` field in the `/auth/me` response is a timestamp in ISO 8601 format (e.g., "2025-05-23T22:18:00.000000") indicating when the user was created.
+- The `created_at` field in the `/auth/me` response is a timestamp in ISO 8601 format (e.g., "2025-06-26T20:01:00.000000").
 - Error responses include a descriptive `error` field to help clients understand the issue.
-- Logging is configured with `%(asctime)s - %(levelname)s - %(message)s` format for debugging and monitoring, capturing successful logins, failed attempts, and errors.
+- Logging is configured with the format `%(asctime)s - %(levelname)s - %(message)s` for debugging and monitoring, capturing successful logins, failed attempts, and errors.
-- Passwords are validated using the `passlib` library's `scrypt` algorithm, ensuring secure authentication.
+- Passwords are validated using the `passlib` library's `scrypt` algorithm via `UserManager.validate_password`.
-- The `/auth/login` endpoint enforces a minimum password length of 6 characters, as defined by the `UserManager` class.
+- The `/auth/login` endpoint validates email format using a regex pattern in the `validate_email` function.
-- The `is_admin` field is stored as an integer (0 or 1) in the database but returned as a boolean (`true` or `false`) in API responses.
+- The `is_admin` field is stored as an integer (0 or 1) in the database but converted to a boolean (`true` or `false`) in API responses for consistency.
+- Sensitive data like `password_hash` is never exposed in API responses.
+- The `@admin_required` decorator is not used in these endpoints but is available for routes requiring admin privileges.